 5 Best Neighborhoods to Stay in Monaco

-Let’s take a look, in more detail, at the five best neighbourhoods in Monaco.
-Each caters to different interests, so be sure to pick the neighbourhood that’s right for you.
+Let’s take a look, in more detail, at the five best neighborhoods in Monaco.
+Each caters to different interests, so be sure to pick the neighborhood that’s right for you.

 Monaco-Ville is the historic centre of the city, and where you will find many of the historic and cultural attractions!
 Though slightly detached from the glitz and glam of Monte Carlo, Monaco-Ville is still very much an upmarket neighborhood.